New South Wales Police Force strip search scandal (Law Enforcement Conduct Commission investigations): Operation Brugge

 In September 2019, the LECC announced plans to hold a public hearing in relation to an incident which had allegedly taken place at the Splendour in the Grass music festival in July 2018.
 The inquiry would seek to determine whether officers had unlawfully strip searched a 16-year-old girl who was attending the event, while also conducting a broader examination of strip search practices employed by NSW Police.

 On the first day of the inquiry, the Commission was told how the 16-year-old had been left feeling "completely humiliated" after being made to strip naked in front of a female police officer inside a tent at the event.
 The inquiry was told that the girl had been queuing up at the entrance of the festival when she was stopped by a drug detection dog, at which point she was taken to a separate area where she was questioned and strip searched.

 The Commission was told that police had conducted 512 personal searches over the course of the 2018 Splendour in the Grass music festival, including 143 strip searches.
 More than 90% of strip searches conducted at the event had resulted in no drugs being found.
 Seven of the festivalgoers strip searched by police were recorded as being under the age of 18.

 A final report from the inquiry was handed down by the LECC in May 2020, with the Commission finding that the strip search performed on the 16-year-old was "unlawful".
 The Commission found that police had failed to adhere to legal requirements mandating the presence of a support person when strip searching a person under the age of 18 and that the strip search itself was not justified, stating that "neither [of the officers involved] possessed a suspicion on reasonable grounds that a strip search was necessary for the purposes of the search".
 The Commission found that the conduct of the officer while conducting the strip search was also unlawful.

 The report also identified a number of broader issues relating to policing at the 2018 Splendour in the Grass music festival.
 The Commission found that police record keeping at the event was inadequate and that officers possessed insufficient knowledge of key legal requirements in relation to strip searches.
-The Commission also criticised the tent used by police to search patrons at the event, finding that it did not offer "reasonable privacy" on account of the fact that it "did not fully close, so that even, from the corner of the tent, [the girl] could see [the other officer involved] standing outside, with his back to the tent".
+The Commission also criticised the tent used by police to search patrons at the event, finding that it did not offer "reasonable privacy" as it "did not fully close, so that even, from the corner of the tent, [the girl] could see [the other officer involved] standing outside, with his back to the tent".

 Responding to the findings, NSW Police Commissioner Mick Fuller said he was "disappointed" with the conduct of officers in relation to the strip search of the 16-year-old.